Skip to Main Content

 The tip of a maple twig displaying buds; photo courtesy of Flickr cc/ David Joyce

 The image should be of the last few inches of the twig including the tip.
 A clear photo of the buds and twig bark can help us recognize a plant.
+This twig belongs to Acer rubrum (red maple).
 Photo courtesy of Flickr cc/ David Joyce

 Ask a Plant Expert